 FAQ: Top Questions About Being a Farm Bureau Insurance Agent

 If you’re reading this article, it’s likely you’ve been considering finding a new professional opportunity.
 As you decide whether insurance is the right move, you probably have some questions that you need answered before you make the switch to becoming an insurance agent.

-At Farm Bureau, we get many questions from people wondering what it’s like to be an insurance agent and specifically, what it’s like to be an insurance agent at Farm Bureau.
-We’ve compiled a list of our most frequently asked questions to help you as you decide to embark on a new career path.
+At Farm Bureau, we get many questions from people wondering how to be an insurance agent and specifically, the steps needed to become an insurance agent.
+We’ve compiled a list of our most frequently asked questions to help you as you decide to embark on a new professional path!

 Frequently Asked Questions About Being a Farm Bureau Insurance Agent